 In 1945, the Board of Park Commissioners passed resolution #2317, arming its police officers.
 The .38 caliber Smith & Wesson Police Special was designated as the official department firearm.
 Prior to the passage of the resolution, officers were expected to furnish their own weapons.
 In the mid 1950s, the patrol fleet was equipped with mobile telephones instead of standard police radios.
 It was believed that mobile phones permitted greater flexibility.
 Chief James K. Hoy reported, "the Park District is adjacent to so many other police districts that no single radio frequency could be assigned satisfactorily."

 In 1967, the title "police" was officially changed to "ranger."
+The department was now called the Cleveland Metroparks Ranger Department.
 The new name more accurately represented the department's outdoor law enforcement functions.
 The revamped department soon moved into a new home, occupying a former Ohio Turnpike tollgate building in Strongsville.
 At the same time, 10 new cars were purchased for the 45 member department.
 The new vehicles were equipped with the department's first radio system, and a central dispatch center became operational.

 The Cleveland Metroparks Ranger Training Academy was also established in 1967.
-The training academy was the first such center for park ranger training in the United States, except for the National Park Service Academy in Colorado.
+The training academy was the first such center for police and park law enforcement training in the United States, except for the National Park Service Academy in Colorado.
 Law enforcement officers from other park districts and local police agencies were invited to attend at no cost.
 During its 19 years of operation, the academy graduated 877 law enforcement officers.

 The Emerald Necklace Newsletter

 In 1970, while the nation was dealing with the Vietnam War and recovering from the turbulent 60s, Cleveland Metroparks rangers dealt with social unrest on their soil.
 An autumn concert in Mill Stream Run Reservation erupted into violence.
 The resulting chaos netted more than 400 arrests.
-The disturbance remains, to this day, the single largest policing incident to occur in Cleveland Metroparks.
+The disturbance remains, to this day, the single largest policing incident for the Cleveland Metroparks Ranger Department.

 In a profession that is sworn to provide for public safety, rangers are sometimes placed into perilous situations.
 Such was the case in 1983, when Ranger James English was shot by a man while working undercover at Memphis Picnic Area.
 Ranger English recovered and returned to work, and was promoted to sergeant shortly thereafter.
 The department survived a similar occurrence in the late 1970s, when Ranger Paul Moricz was shot through his campaign hat during a traffic stop in Rocky River Reservation.
 Fortunately, Ranger Moricz was not injured.